kramble/FPGA-Litecoin-Miner/experimental/Ztex-1-15y/cgminer-3.1.1/README.txt

-Clock speed can be set with --cainsmore-clock which takes a single value eg --cainsmore-clock 150				sets all devices to 150MHz --cainsmore-clock 140,145,150,155	sets individual device speeds The clock resolution is 2.5MHz (rounds down) and the valid range is 50MHz to 220MHz.
+Clock speed can be set with --cainsmore-clock which takes a single value eg --cainsmore-clock 150				sets all devices to 150MHz --cainsmore-clock 140,145,150,155	sets individual device speeds The clock resolution is 2.5MHz (rounds down) and the valid range is 50MHz to 300MHz.
-If --cainsmore-clock is not used the default is 150MHz
+If --cainsmore-clock is not used the default is 150MHz NB The clock speed is divided by 4 internally for hashing purposes.